dmbarbour/glas/docs/GlasNamespaces.md

 ## Aggregation

 Language features such as multimethods, typeclasses, declaring HTTP routes, etc. require constructing and sharing tables.
 In context of functional programming, we can express iterative construction in terms of repeatedly shadowing a definition with an updated version.
-We can express sharing via fixpoint if we're careful to avoid datalock. *Caveat:* aggregation across module boundaries hinders lazy loading.
+We can express sharing via fixpoint if we're careful to avoid datalock.

-An interesting opportunity is to use Church-encoded lists or free monads to aggregate tagged ASTs.
-This provides a more flexible structure for postprocessing.
+An interesting opportunity is to use Church-encoded lists to aggregate tagged ASTs for later processing.
+This can be very flexible, and is directly analogous to the Writer monad.

+Aggregation across modules is hostile to lazy loading.
+But we could allow aggressive, automatic aggregation at the *application* layer.

 ## Integration